-The delivery of these two LHEES priorities will be supported through prioritisation of actions, a whole energy system approach and key supporting mechanisms.
-In order to support the successful delivery of our Strategic vision and priorities, a number of ideas for action have been identified, assessed and prioritised by the Council with key stakeholders.
+The delivery of these two strategic priorities will be supported through prioritisation of actions, a whole energy system approach and key supporting delivery mechanisms.
+To support the successful delivery of our Strategic vision and priorities, a number of ideas for action have been identified, assessed and prioritised by the Council with key stakeholders.

-A Perth & Kinross-wide mapping of heat decarbonisation opportunities, alongside whole energy system considerations, was completed to identify where interventions are most suitable and where challenges exist.
+Perth and Kinross-wide mapping of heat decarbonisation opportunities, alongside whole energy system considerations, was completed to identify where interventions are most suitable and where challenges exist.
 The analysis supports the development of a long term, strategic investment framework through prioritisation of our strategic zones, including heat network zones and more granular delivery priorities - targeting areas for projects, programmes, engagement and providing a focus for delivery of a pipeline of projects over the short to medium term.